Ulcerative Colitis Symptom Relief: Can Marijuana Help?

 There have been several studies focusing on treating IBD with medical marijuana and other cannabinoids that overall tend to have mixed results.
 Often, patients report positive changes in symptoms, but inflammatory biomarkers and clinical evidence of IBD remission are typically not appreciable.
 Patients typically report improvements in general well-being, abdominal pain, diarrhea, and increases in appetite (9).

 In a small research study out of Israel, participants with ulcerative colitis were provided with two 0.5 g cigarettes containing cannabis or a placebo.
 Patients were assessed after 8 weeks of treatment with an endoscopy and laboratory tests.
 Participants who received the cannabis cigarettes had their Mayo endoscopic scores averages decreased by one point and their CRP scores increased; however, these changes are not statistically significant (7).

-These smaller studies are laying important groundwork for patients with UC due to an increased interest, because of cannabis legalization as well as ongoing research about the endocannabinoid system (12).
-The ECS has been linked to intestinal inflammation, nausea and vomiting, gastrointestinal motility and visceral pain perception (1).
+These smaller studies are laying important groundwork for patients with UC due to increased interest, because of cannabis legalization as well as ongoing research about the endocannabinoid system (12).
+The ECS has been linked to intestinal inflammation, nausea and vomiting, gastrointestinal motility, and visceral pain perception (1).